I’m Laura Radniecki and I’m thrilled to have you here in my little corner of the internet.

-I am on a mission to seek joy in the midst of motherhood.
+I am a Type-A mama on a mission to learn to thrive in the mess of motherhood.

-Since becoming a mother, my entire world [like most mamas] has been completely flipped upside down.
+Since becoming a mother, my entire world [like most mamas, but I think even more so for Type-A mamas like me] has been completely flipped upside down.
 Motherhood is proving to be the most incredible, emotional and utterly exhausting journey I have ever been on.

 In the middle of this chaotic mess called motherhood, there is exquisite beauty.
 But only if we look for it.

-And I want to encourage other mamas to do the same.
+My goal is to encourage other mamas, especially Type-A mamas like me, to do the same.

 You can expect to read posts about topics including: